Disjoint Stable Matchings in Linear Time: Finding Disjoint Stable Matchings

-In this section, we describe the algorithm to find a largest collection of disjoint stable matchings in a given instance, and analyze it.
-The algorithm first finds the man-optimal and woman-optimal stable matchings ($M_o$ and $M_z$ respectively) by executing the extended Gale-Shapley algorithm.
-It then modifies the instance by deleting all the edges that appear in $M_o$.
-A man-optimal matching in the new instance is computed and the same procedure is repeated as long as a stable matching disjoint from the woman-optimal matching is obtained.
-All the matchings obtained during the course of the algorithm are stored in a set $S$.
+The algorithm first finds the man-optimal and woman-optimal stable matchings ($M_o$ and $M_z$ respectively) by executing \EGS.
+If these matchings share an edge, the algorithm stops.
+Otherwise it modifies the instance by deleting all the edges that appear in $M_o$.
+It then computes a man-optimal matching \(M'\) of the new instance using \EGS.
+If \(M'\) is disjoint from the woman-optimal matching \(M_{z}\) then it deletes the edges of \(M'\) from the instance.
+The algorithm repeats this procedure as long as \EGS keeps returning a stable matching which is disjoint from \(M_{z}\).
+It stores all the \(M_{z}\)-disjoint matchings obtained during this process in a set $S$.
+We note that this is a stronger version of the \emph{BreakMarriage} algorithm of McVitie and Wilson~\cite{McVitie71}.

-We first show that the matchings in the set $S$ constructed by Algorithm~\ref{algo:one} are stable.
-They are clearly disjoint by construction, since each step involves deletion of each pair appearing in the matching computed in the previous step. \begin{lemma} All the matchings in the set $S$ are stable matchings. \end{lemma} \begin{proof} For the sake of contradiction, let $(m,w)$ be a blocking pair for a matching $M_i \in S$.
-Then, $m$ prefers $w$ to $p_{M_i}(m)$.
+We first show that the matchings in the set $S$ constructed by \autoref{algo:one} are stable.
+They are clearly disjoint by construction, since each step starts off by deleting \emph{every} matched pair in the matching computed in the previous step.
+The proof of the following lemma appears in Appendix. \begin{lemma} All the matchings in the set $S$ are stable matchings. \end{lemma} \begin{proof}[of Lemma~\ref{lem:stable}] For the sake of contradiction, let $(m,w)$ be a blocking pair for a matching $M_i \in S$.
+Then, $m$ prefers $w$ to $p_{M_i}(m)$, where $p_{M_i}(m)$ is the partner of $m$ in $M_i$.
 That is, $w$ appears before $p_{M_i}(m)$ in $m$'s preference list.
 As $m$ is matched to $p_{M_i}(m)$ in the matching $M_i$, $w$ would have been deleted from $m$'s preference list \textit{before} the call to GS-Extended that returned the matching $M_i$.
 This deletion can happen in two ways.
 Either in one of the calls to the Extended GS algorithm, or in one of the iterations of the for loop in line~\ref{line:for-loop} of the algorithm.
 We know that in both the cases, after the deletion of $w$ from $m$'s preference list, $w$ gets a strictly better partner than $m$ in the subsequent matching.
 Therefore, $w$ does not prefer $m$ to $p_{M_i}(w)$.
-This contradicts our assumption.
+This contradicts our assumption. \end{proof}